lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 bg_image_tiled
 ~~~~~~~~~~~~~~

 If enabled the background image will be tiled.
-The possible values are `true` or `false`.
+Possible values are `true` or `false`.

 .. raw:: html